Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): Numerical Results and Discussion

 As shown in Fig. \ref{fig:Boxplot_34order}(c) and (d), the proposed MIM outperforms all baselines on computational time and computational accuracy.
-It can be observed that the proposed MIM achieves a computational time reduction of approximately 2 orders of magnitude compared to SOCPs and Yop, while improving computational accuracy by 90.8\% (79.0\%), 99.6\% (99.0\%), and 52.1\% compared to SOCPs, Yop, and Ruckig, respectively, for 3rd-order (4th-order) problem in average.
+It can be observed that the proposed MIM achieves a computational time reduction of approximately 2 orders of magnitude compared to SOCPs and Yop, while improving computational accuracy by 90.8\% (79.0\%), 99.6\% (99.0\%), and 52.1\% compared to SOCPs, Yop, and Ruckig, respectively, for 3rd order (4th order) problems on average.
 Specifically, MIM is not based on discrete time; hence, its computational efficiency keeps constant no matter what the control period is.
 On the contrary, as a real-time method, Ruckig requires longer computational time with a higher control frequency, but Ruckig is able to achieve a short computational time than the proposed MIM if its control frequency is set lower than 100 Hz, which is not conducive to precise motion control.
 Furthermore, the upper bound of the computational accuracy of MIM is determined only by the control frequency.

 $E_\mathrm{m}$ and $T_\mathrm{v}$ shown in Fig. \ref{fig:Boxplot_34order}(d) and (e) describe the trajectory quality. $E_\mathrm{m}$ and $T_\mathrm{v}$ of MIM and Ruckig are evidently lower than those of SOCPs and Yop.
 Therefore, the proposed MIM and Ruckig achieve much higher trajectory quality.
 Compared with SOCPs and Yop, trajectories generated by MIM are strict Bang-Singular-Bang.
 In addition to necessary switching, the input $u\left(t\right)$ of the proposed MIM does not exhibit oscillations like those of SOCPs, as shown in Fig. \ref{fig:compare_trajectory}(a) and (c).
 When the trajectory is short enough like Fig. \ref{fig:compare_trajectory}(b), SOCPs has a short step width and can avoid oscillations.
-Quantitatively, MIM achieves a normalized MSE of control $E_\mathrm{m}$ that is 80.78\% (92.3\%), 91.9\% (92.2\%), and 57.2\% lower than that of SOCPs, Yop, and Ruckig, respectively, for 3rd-order (4th-order) problems in average.
-Taking oscillations into consideration, MIM achieves a normalized total variation of control $T_\mathrm{v}$ that is 99.6\% (99.5\%), 97.1\% (99.5\%), and 10.1\% lower than that of SOCPs, Yop, and Ruckig, respectively, for 3rd-order (4th-order) problems in average.
+Quantitatively, MIM achieves a normalized MSE of control $E_\mathrm{m}$ that is 80.78\% (92.3\%), 91.9\% (92.2\%), and 57.2\% lower than that of SOCPs, Yop, and Ruckig, respectively, for 3rd order (4th order) problems on average.
+Taking oscillations into consideration, MIM achieves a normalized total variation of control $T_\mathrm{v}$ that is 99.6\% (99.5\%), 97.1\% (99.5\%), and 10.1\% lower than that of SOCPs, Yop, and Ruckig, respectively, for 3rd order (4th order) problems on average.